Disc-ID/discid.org/docs/specifications/data-maps.md

 ---
 title: Data Maps
-description: Mapping of values and enumerations for Disc ID Specification
+description: Mapping of values and enumerations for the Disc ID Specification
 ---

 # Data Maps